-Through an array of initiatives University of Maryland Health Partners incorporates a quality improvement philosophy throughout the organization's structures and services.
-University of Maryland Health Partners uses nationally recognized quality measures as well as develops internal measures to continuously evaluate the performance of all health plan functions.
+Through an array of initiatives CareFirst BlueCross BlueShield Community Health Plan Maryland incorporates a quality improvement philosophy throughout the organization's structures and services.
+CareFirst BlueCross BlueShield Community Health Plan Maryland uses nationally recognized quality measures as well as develops internal measures to continuously evaluate the performance of all health plan functions.
 Based on these measures the health plan reports its performance to all stakeholders including providers, members and regulators.
-Improvement opportunities are identified, and quality initiatives are developed and tracked by the health plans quality committee structure.
+Improvement opportunities are identified, and quality initiatives are developed and tracked by thehealth plans quality committee structure.

-University of Maryland Health Partners recognizes that its network providers are integral in the quality improvement process and in the delivery of quality care and service to members.
-University of Maryland Health Partners seeks provider input and participation in all its quality initiatives including initiatives to:
+CareFirst BlueCross BlueShield Community Health Plan Maryland recognizes that its network providers are integral in the quality improvement process and in the delivery of quality care and service to members.
+CareFirst BlueCross BlueShield Community Health Plan Maryland seeks provider input and participation in all its quality initiatives including initiatives to:

-- Monitor and evaluate patient care and services to ensure care provided by University of Maryland Health Partners providers meets the requirements of good medical practice and is positively perceived by health plan members. - Review of the quality and utilization of clinical care and service, including inpatient and outpatient care provided by hospitals, - practitioners, health care professionals and ancillary providers. - Identify and meet the health and wellness needs of University of Maryland Health Partners' diverse membership through a comprehensive population health management strategy. - Outreach to members in a culturally competent manner to provide health education and empower them in their health care. - Promptly identify and analyze of opportunities for improvement in the delivery of care and services through targeted Performance Improvement Projects (PIP). - Coordinate quality improvement, risk management and patient safety activities including the collection of quality of care complaints. - Maintain compliance with local, state and federal regulatory requirements as well as NCQA accreditation standards. - Provide continuity of care between providers, across care settings and between medical and behavioral health care services. - Increase the accessibility and availability of care especially to members with special needs.
+- Monitor and evaluate patient care and services to ensure care provided by CareFirst BlueCross BlueShield Community Health Plan Maryland providers meets the requirements of good medical practice and is positively perceived by health plan members. - Review of the quality and utilization of clinical care and service, including inpatient and outpatient care provided by hospitals, - practitioners, health care professionals and ancillary providers. - Identify and meet the health and wellness needs of CareFirst BlueCross BlueShield Community Health Plan Maryland' diverse membership through a comprehensive population health management strategy. - Outreach to members in a culturally competent manner to provide health education and empower them in their health care. - Promptly identify and analyze of opportunities for improvement in the delivery of care and services through targeted Performance Improvement Projects (PIP). - Coordinate quality improvement, risk management and patient safety activities including the collection of quality of care complaints. - Maintain compliance with local, state and federal regulatory requirements as well as NCQA accreditation standards. - Provide continuity of care between providers, across care settings and between medical and behavioral health care services. - Increase the accessibility and availability of care especially to members with special needs.

-University of Maryland Health Partners monitors quality indicators to evaluate all quality initiatives.
+CareFirst BlueCross BlueShield Community Health Plan Maryland monitors quality indicators to evaluate all quality initiatives.
 Indicators are designed to reveal trends and performance opportunities in specific areas and facilitate plan-wide improvement.
 To this end, a variety of care and service indicators are derived from as many sources as appropriate.
 The quality indicators are measurable, based on reasonable research, and use current and accepted quality methodologies.
 Examples of monitoring indicators may include clinical and service measures such as HEDIS® and CAHPS® and appeals and grievances.
-Additionally, University of Maryland Health Partners will monitor utilization data to measure the effective and appropriate use of health care resources.
+Additionally, CareFirst BlueCross BlueShield Community Health Plan Maryland will monitor utilization data to measure the effective and appropriate use of health care resources.

-Performance on these quality indicators is analyzed within the University of Maryland Health Partners quality committee structure through the development of written Quality Improvement Analyses and the annual Quality Improvement Evaluation.
-Provider feedback and input is essential throughout this committee structure.
-University of Maryland Health Partners encourages providers who want to take an active role in the quality improvement program to join the Provider Advisory Committee.
-Providers on this committee meet with health plan staff quarterly to provide advice and oversight of the University of Maryland Health Partners quality improvement program.
-The Provider Advisory Committee reports directly to University of Maryland Health Partners' Quality Improvement Committee.
+Performance on these quality indicators is analyzed within the CareFirst BlueCross BlueShield Community Health Plan Maryland quality committee structure through the development of written Quality Improvement Analyses and the annual Quality Improvement Evaluation.
+Providerfeedback and input is essential throughout this committee structure.
+CareFirst BlueCross BlueShield Community Health Plan Maryland encourages providers who want to take an active role in the quality improvement program to join the Provider Advisory Committee.
+Providers on this committee meet with health plan staff quarterly to provide advice and oversight of the CareFirst BlueCross BlueShield Community Health Plan Maryland quality improvement program.
+The Provider Advisory Committee reports directly to CareFirst BlueCross BlueShield Community Health Plan Maryland' Quality Improvement Committee.